PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 When you work on a complicated math algorithm like this, the best thing is often to type out every addition and multiplication.
-This makes it far easier to translate to another programming language, because you don't have to depend on a math library (there are exceptions of course, like determinants), and it can be written in a way to make it readable.
+This makes it far easier to translate to another programming language, because you don't have to depend on a math library (there are exceptions of course, like determinants).
+There are some other reasons we will examine later in this post.

 The variable names are chosen to reflect [the original paper](https://github.com/PistonDevelopers/graphics/issues/625).
 One difference is that is uses a fixed "alpha" for performance reasons.